 Let Divorce Attorney Cape Town help

 If you would like to talk to someone in confidence, give Simon a call on +27 (0) 86 099 5146 or email firstname.lastname@example.org.
-Simon Dippenaar & Associates Inc. are experts in divorce and family law.
+Simon Dippenaar & Associates Inc. is an expert firm of family attorneys in Cape Town.
 We now offer online consultations.
 We’ll call you back and schedule a meeting at a time that suits you, on the platform of your choosing.